 - "it's that the guitar and the vocals are 2 different rhythms and its hard for me to connect those 2 together and how they work together"

 If singing while playing guitar seems out of reach to you then keep reading!
 This is a skill rather than a talent, meaning you can learn to do it.
-Today's challenge walks you through the five steps that guarantee you success in singing while playing any guitar part, however complex!
+Today's challenge walks you through exactly how to practice singing and playing guitar for the fastest and best results!

 You can walk out!
 Let Taplature guide you!